jessp01/crash-course-in/courses/apt_dpkg_deb/apt_dpkg_deb.md

 *apt-cache* performs a variety of operations on APT's package cache. *apt-cache* does not manipulate the state of the system; it provides functionality to search and generate interesting output from the package metadata.

-The metadata is acquired the `update` action of *apt-get/aptitude/apt*, so that it can be outdated but in exchange *apt-cache* works independently of the availability of the configured sources; to wit: it will retrieve what data it has stored on the local system, even when offline..
+The metadata is acquired via the `update` action of *apt-get/aptitude/apt*, so that it can be outdated but in exchange *apt-cache* works independently of the availability of the configured sources; to wit: it will retrieve what data it has stored on the local system, even when offline..